gatsbyjs/gatsby/docs/docs/glossary.md

 ### AST

-Abstract Syntax Tree: A tree representation of the source code that is found during a [compiliation](#compiler) step between two languages.
-For example, [gatsby-transformer-remark](/packages/gatsby-transformer-remark/) will create an AST from [Markdown](#markdown) to describe a Markdown document in a tree structure and then further generate [HTML](#html) using that tree using the [Remark](#remark) parser.
+Abstract Syntax Tree: A tree representation of the source code that is found during a [compilation](#compiler) step between two languages.
+For example, [gatsby-transformer-remark](/packages/gatsby-transformer-remark/) will create an AST from [Markdown](#markdown) to describe a Markdown document in a tree structure using the [Remark](#remark) parser.

 ### API